 The majority of PVC packaging is in flexible films that preserve food and rigid films that preserve medicine, as well as in security packaging to protect high-value and corrosive items such as batteries from damage.
 More than 1.5 million tonnes of PVC is recycled annually around the globe.
-As the a registered PRO for PVC packaging waste in South Africa, SAVA achieved a collection and recycling rate of more than 13 % this for the year ending 31 December 2023.
-WWW.SAVINYLS.CO.ZA PACKAGING MATERIALS: PLASTICS, METAL, GLASS, CARDBOARD, SUSTAINABILITY Plastics: An unsung hero in environmental protection Africa, is diligently working to address environmental concerns and showcase the eco-friendly potential of plastics.
+As the a registered PRO for PVC packaging waste in South Africa, SAVA achieved a collection and recycling rate of more than 13 % this for the year ending 31 December 2023. www.savinyls.co.za PACKAGING MATERIALS: PLASTICS, METAL, GLASS, CARDBOARD, SUSTAINABILITY Plastics: An unsung hero in environmental protection Africa, is diligently working to address environmental concerns and showcase the eco-friendly potential of plastics.
 Over the past few years, Plastics SA (the umbrella body representing the South Afri-can plastics industry), has continually been at the forefront of various environmental initiatives.
 These include providing training to municipal waste managers and waste pickers, supporting river catchment projects and clean-ups held around the country on beaches, rivers, and in communities.
-"All our sustainability "All our sustainability and education efforts are part of a broader strategy to enhance recycling rates and promote the circular economy," explains Douw Steyn, sustainability director at Plastics SA.
-One of the key advantages of plastics is their lightweight nature, which significantly reduces transportation carbon emissions compared to heavier materials.
-This characteristic helps to lower the overall carbon footprint of products, making plastics a more environmentally friendly option for packaging and other applications.
-Furthermore, plastics' durability and versatility enable the creation of products that can replace more resource-intensive materials, thus conserving natural resources.
-"Extensive research has proven time and again that in most cases plastics have a lower carbon footprint than many other packaging materials.
-It is, however, essential to ensure that plastics are recycled to support a circular economy and are diverted from landfill.
-By doing so, we not only mitigate the environmental impact of plastic waste but also harness the numerous benefits that plastics offer," says Stevn.
-In South Africa, some of Plastics SA's initiatives that are making a tangible difference include: • Training and Empowerment: By providing essential training to municipal waste managers and waste pickers, Plastics SA is enhancing the efficiency and effectiveness of recycling operations.
-This not only supports job creation but also ensures that more plastic waste is diverted from landfills.
-River Catchment Projects: These projects aim to reduce plastic pollution in waterways, protecting aquatic ecosystems and ensuring cleaner water sources for communities.
-Community Clean-ups: Organising clean-ups on beaches, rivers, and in local communities helps to directly tackle litter and raise awareness about the importance of proper waste disposal.
-These efforts contribute to a cleaner environment and promote a sense of community responsibility.
-"Plastics SA is committed to driving positive environmental change. projects Our are focussed on addressing the problem of plastic leakage into the environment head-on while highlighting the material's potential to contribute to environmental sustainability.
-As we celebrate World Environment Day, it is vital to recognise that plastics, when managed responsibly, can Plant-based fork adds on to Nestlé's innovative packaging accessories
+"All our sustainability and education efforts are part of a broader strategy to enhance recycling rates and promote the circular economy," explains Douw sustainability Steyn, director at Plastics SA.
+One of the key advantages of plastics is their lightweight nature. which significantly reduces transportation carbon emissions compared to heavier materials. diverted from landfill.

+By doing so, we not only

+mitigate the environmental impact of plastic

+waste but also harness

+the numerous benefits

+that plastics offer," says

+In South Africa,

+some of Plastics SA's

+initiatives that are making a tangible differ-

+Empowerment: By

+providing essential

+training to municipal

+waste managers and

+waste pickers, Plastics SA is enhancing

+the efficiency and

+effectiveness of

+recycling operations.
+This not only

+but also ensures that

+more plastic waste

+is diverted from

+River Catchment

+Projects: These projects aim to

+reduce plastic polprotecting aquatic

+ecosystems and

+ensuring cleaner

+water sources for

+Clean-ups: Organising clean-ups on

+beaches, rivers, and

+ties helps to directly

+in local communitackle litter and

+raise awareness

+about the importance of proper

+waste disposal.

+These efforts contribute to a cleaner

+promote a sense of

+community respon-

+"Plastics SA is committed to driving positive

+environmental change.

+projects

+focussed on addressing

+the problem of plastic leakage into the

+environment head-on

+while highlighting the

+material's potential to

+contribute to environmental sustainability.
+As we celebrate World

+Environment Day, it is

+are

+sibility.